Snyder, Oklahoma

 Snyder is a city in Kiowa County, Oklahoma, United States.
-The population was 1,394 at the 2010 census.
-This figure represented a decline of 7.6 percent from 1,509 persons in 2000.
+The population was 1,301 at the time of the 2020 Census.

 History

 The community of Snyder was established in Oklahoma Territory, just 2 mi south of Mountain Park in 1902.
 The founder was Charles G. Jones of Oklahoma City, president of the Oklahoma City and Western Railroad, who had a dispute with that municipality.
 Jones named the new town for Bryan Snyder, an employee of the St. Louis and San Francisco Railway (Frisco), which ran north and south through the townsite.

-In 1905, a tornado hit Snyder and killed 113 people, including the superintendent of public schools.
+In 1905, a tornado hit Snyder and killed 97 people, including the superintendent of public schools.
 Fires in 1906 and 1909 destroyed most of the wooden buildings along Main Street.
 These were quickly replaced by brick buildings.
 By the time of statehood in 1907, Snyder had a population of 607 residents.
 The number grew to 1,122 in 1910.